 Growth Mindset –

 ‘I will be able to do this with practice!’
 Maths is a skill like any other that with practice can be learnt.

 As Jo Boaler says, ‘when you make a mistake your brain grows’

 Understand and Accept why Maths is so Difficult –

 The math processing centre of your brain is not functioning optimally.
 If you did an MRI, you’d see that it is not lighting up (activating) as it should be when thinking about numbers.
-If you could look inside that area, you’d probably find lesions or jumbled neurons and or significantly less gray matter (brain tissue).
+If you could look inside that area, you’d probably find lesions or jumbled neurons and or significantly less grey matter (brain tissue).

 Understand why and how you Need to Learn Differently –

 Knowing these things, you need to bypass this area and recruit working areas to process quantitative tasks.
-Usually the language functions are intact (listening, speaking, reading), and can be recruited to consider and process quantitative information.
+Usually, the language functions are intact (listening, speaking, reading), and can be recruited to consider and process quantitative information.
 So focus on taking advantage of highly visual or audio information, such as fun infographics or learning applications with sound.

 Finding good resources for adults with dyscalculia is not an easy task, but here are some we discovered that we thought may be useful for you at home.